-- The firm had co-operated with the SRA's investigation and made some admissions in relation to its misconduct. - There was no evidence that harm had actually materialised as a result of the misconduct. - The firm had taken steps to bring itself into compliance with the rules.
+- The firm had co-operated with the SRA's investigation. - There was no evidence that harm had actually materialised as a result of the misconduct. - The firm had taken steps to bring itself into compliance with the rules.

 The financial penalty was reduced by 10% in recognition of these factors.